 In The Dark Sleep, Escott first realized that his acting-troupe colleagues ... all 12 of them had been murdered when he catches the scent of blood, urine and excrement at the crime scene.
 He recognizes the significance of this, because he'd smelled the same thing during his WWI military service.

-In Chris Ryan's Strikeback, the Hezbollah mention that the reason they're starving their captive is so this doesn't happen when she's executed.
+In Chris Ryan's novel Strikeback, the Hezbollah mention that the reason they're starving their captive Katie is to give her a "dignified death", mentioning that Katie's body would void her bowels when she died.

 Averted in the Michael Crichton book Prey, when in the beginning a person in a hospital is dying next to the bed of a small boy.
 The curtain's are drawn during the dramatic death, but the boy can still smell the bowels being emptied.